perturbo-code/perturbopy/docs/source/postproc/tutorials/imsigma.rst

     si_imsigma.imsigma[1][1].shape
     >> (450,)

-    # The e-ph self energies for configuration 1, band index 2, and the first 5 k-points
+    # The e-ph self energies for configuration 1, band index 2,
+    # and the first 5 k-points.
     si_imsigma.imsigma[1][1][:5]
     >> array([12.37084914, 11.40051791, 12.08165333, 11.20097615, 12.26688231])

-    # The units are meV
+    # The units are meV.
     si_imsigma.imsigma.units
     >> 'meV'